Failure To Yield Accidents

 These citations are a non-criminal infraction, and will not result in any significant fine or jail time.
 This gives violators little incentive to amend their driving behaviors, even when these actions have time and again proven deadly.

 Victims of these actions are usually entitled to compensation for medical bills, pain and suffering, lost wages and other damages.
-Our experienced legal team is dedicated to fighting to secure those for our clients.Proving a Claim
+Our experienced Fort Lauderdale attorneys are dedicated to fighting to secure those for our clients.Proving a Claim

 There are some crash cases where the question of fault is fairly straightforward.
 An example might be a driver who fails to stop for a red light, enters an intersection and T-bones another vehicle.